redfrogred/starter2/NOTES.md

 This is where I am at with this project...

-LEFT OFF ( version "1.0.a.011" )
+LEFT OFF ( version "1.0.b.001" )
-* made VERY extensive changes to hoe colors and font sizes are handled...
+* made VERY extensive changes to how colors and font sizes are handled...

 NEXT
 * safe area?